2018 NCECA PROJECTS SPACE

-- Artist statement/project description – explaining the artistic vision as it relates to the proposed work for Project Space (3,000 character limit)
+- Artist statement/project description – explaining the artistic vision as it relates to the proposed work for Project Space (Limit 3,000 characters with spacing)

 - Supplies/equipment – A detailed list of ALL supplies and equipment that will be used, including amount and types of clay.
-A note on how much electricity is required (1000 character limit)
+A note on how much electricity is required (Limit 1000 characters with spacing)

-- Installation Process – A detailed account of the installation process that identifies the artist(s)’ abilities to professionally and successfully ship, install, and create the work in the allotted amount of time, follow appropriate, logical and practical building and safety codes (1000 character limit)
+- Installation Process – A detailed account of the installation process that identifies the artist(s)’ abilities to professionally and successfully ship, install, and create the work in the allotted amount of time, follow appropriate, logical and practical building and safety codes (Limit 1000 characters with spacing)

-- Program Guide Abstract – An abstract of the intended project that if selected will be included in the 2017 NCECA Program Guide (300 character limit)
+- Program Guide Abstract – An abstract of the intended project that if selected will be included in the 2018 NCECA Program Guide (Limit 300 characters with spacing)

 Required information for each image: